Troubleshooting Cloudflare 5XX errors

 - An MTR or traceroute from your origin web server to a Cloudflare IP address ↗ that most commonly connected to your origin web server before the issue occurred.
 Identify a connecting Cloudflare IP from the logs of the origin web server.

-Error 524 usually indicates that Cloudflare successfully connected to the origin web server, but the origin did not provide an HTTP response before the default 100 second Proxy Read Timeout.
-This can happen if the origin server is taking too long because it has too much work to do - e.g. a large data query, or because the server is struggling for resources and cannot return any data in time.
+This can happen if the origin server is taking too long because it has too much work to do, for example, a large data query, or because the server is struggling for resources and cannot return any data in time.

-Error 524 can also indicate that Cloudflare successfully connected to the origin web server to write data, but the write did not complete before the 30 seconds Proxy Write Timeout.
+can also indicate that Cloudflare successfully connected to the origin web server to write data, but the write did not complete before the 30 seconds Proxy Write Timeout (or 6.5 seconds in the case of Cloudflare Images).

-Here are the options we'd suggest to work around this issue:
+Here are the options we suggest to work around this issue:

 - Implement status polling of large HTTP processes to avoid hitting this error.